Nara’s hidden treasures: A 1-3 day itinerary for the offbeat traveller

 • in February to mid-March (the blooming plum trees in March are just as beautiful as Sakura),

-• in the first half of November respectively the first half of December (to experience the autumn foliage but avoid the worst of the crowds from mid to end November).
+• in the first half of November and the first half of December (to experience the autumn foliage but avoid the worst crowds from mid to end of November).

 Map of Accommodation, Points of Interest, Eateries and Transport